Time Derivatives of Weak Values: Finite-difference left-hand derivative (FDLHD) of weak values in

 By using $\opH\opO=[\opH,\opO]+\opO\opH$ and $\opC:=\frac{i}{\hbar}[\opH,\opO]+\frac{\partial \opO}{\partial t}$, we can rewrite:

-The final result \eqref{ap4.10b} is mathematically equivalent to \eqref{ap4.3} since both results have been computed in the Coulomb gauge.
-However, there is a relevant difference.
-If we want to compute \eqref{ap4.10b} in another gauge we would have to evaluate the new gauge in expression \eqref{ap4.2b} which we have shown in \eqref{ap4.3b} is gauge invariant.
-In other words, as explained in \eqref{utgfd2} and \eqref{utgfd2}, the presence of the gauge dependent term $\langle \evf |\opH \opUt{t_R}|\p\rangle$ in \eqref{ap4.10b} is just a numerical approximation to the exact gauge independent term $\langle \evf | \opUt{t_L} \opO(-t_L) \opUt{t_R}|\p\rangle$ in \eqref{ap4.2b}.
-On the contrary, the gauge dependent term $\langle \evf |\opH \opUt{t_R}|\p\rangle$ in \eqref{ap4.1} is an exact result of LHD that brings its gauge dependence.
+The final result \eqref{ap4.10b} is mathematically equivalent to \eqref{ap4.3}, as both have been derived in the Coulomb gauge.
+However, there is an important distinction.
+If we wish to evaluate \eqref{ap4.10b} in a different gauge, we must apply the new gauge to \eqref{ap4.2b}, which, as shown in \eqref{ap4.3b}, is gauge invariant.
+In other words, as explained in \eqref{utgfd} and \eqref{utgfd2}, the gauge-dependent term $\langle \evf |\opH \opUt{t_R}|\p\rangle$ in \eqref{ap4.10b} is merely a numerical approximation to the exact gauge-independent term $\langle \evf | \opUt{t_L} \opO(-t_L) \opUt{t_R}|\p\rangle$ in \eqref{ap4.2b}.
+In contrast, the gauge-dependent term $\langle \evf |\opH \opUt{t_R}|\p\rangle$ in \eqref{ap4.1} is an exact result of LHD and inherently carries its gauge dependence.